MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 What they found is a relatively rare positive story when it comes to ecological studies in a time of accelerating climate change.
 The abundance of most modern kelp beds along the Washington coast has remained constant over the last century despite a seawater temperature increase of 0.72 degrees Celsius.
-The few exceptions are kelp beds closest to Puget Sound, Seattle and Tacoma."Kelp are really a locus for biodiversity along these shores, so it’s important to understand how they respond to climate change."
+The few exceptions are kelp beds closest to Puget Sound, Seattle and Tacoma.

 “Kelp are a robust and resilient structure.
 You can see that in the data, as long as they have access to good water quality and waves flush through them, then they persist,” Pfister said.